U-shaped and Inverted-U Scaling behind Emergent Abilities of Large Language Models: Slice-and-Sandwich

 \subsubsection{Obtaining Scaling Trend in Traditional Metric}

-Since what people usually care about ultimately are those traditional metrics such as accuracy~\citep{hu2023predicting}, our last step is to project the forecast scaling trend in binary Brier Score, $F^{c}(x)$, back to scaling trend in accuracy, denoted by $F^{t}(x)$.
-One can replace binary Brier Score with other continuous metrics and accuracy with other traditional metrics.
-Specifically, we first estimate the relation between the continuous metric (binary Brier Score) and the traditional metric (accuracy) using models with sizes smaller than the emergent threshold $T$ as the training set.
-We denote the estimated mapping from binary Brier Score to accuracy as $G(\cdot)$.
+Since people usually care about intuitive traditional metrics such as accuracy~\citep{hu2023predicting}, our last step is to project the fitted scaling trend in TC Brier Score, $F^{c}(x)$, back to scaling trend in accuracy, denoted by $F^{t}(x)$.
+One can replace TC Brier Score with other continuous metrics and accuracy with other traditional metrics.
+Specifically, we first estimate the relation between the continuous metric (TC Brier Score) and the traditional metric (accuracy) using models with log computes smaller than $T$ as the training set.
+We denote the estimated mapping from TC Brier Score to accuracy as $G(\cdot)$.
+Our forecast of scaling trend of accuracy is given by: